2 Ways to Resign as Trustee in Florida

 (b) by petitioning the court for approval.

 If the court approves the trustee’s petition, the trustee may resign.
 Be aware, however, that in approving a petition, the court may impose any reasonable orders or conditions needed to protect the trust property.
-And resignation will not relieve a trustee who has breached his/her fiduciary duties prior to resignation of liability for those breaches.
+And resignation will not relieve a trustee who has breached his/her fiduciary duties before resignation of liability for those breaches.

 The statute also allows a trustee to resign pursuant to the terms of the trust itself.
 Again, notice must be given to any co-trustees, any successor trustee who has agreed to act, or those with authority to appoint a successor trustee.